JuliaExtremes/IDFDataCanada.jl/README.md

 #### NetCDF

-By choosing NetCDF format, it will return a NetCDF file for each station of the selected province with station informations and ECCC Short Duration Rainfall Intensity-Duration-Frequency Data from Table 1 : Annual Maximum (mm) :
+By choosing NetCDF format, it will return a NetCDF file for each station of the selected province with station informations and ECCC Short Duration Rainfall Intensity-Duration-Frequency Data from Table 1 : Annual Maximum (mm).

 ```
 dimensions: